Bitcoin vs. Gold, Which Has Lasting Value?

 How does Bitcoin vs. gold compare, head to head?
 For comparison purposes, take a look at this chart created by Ticker Scores.
 This chart allows you to get an idea of how the two have progressed in value in recent years.

-As of the end of the fourth quarter in 2013 gold is still more valuable than Bitcoin.
-At one point in late November Bitcoin almost surpassed gold in value, but it was unable to top the commodity that people have invested into for centuries.
+As of the end of the fourth quarter in 2013 gold was still more valuable than Bitcoin.
+At one point in late November of 2013 Bitcoin almost surpassed gold in value, but it was unable to top the commodity that people have invested into for centuries.
 Surprisingly though, in early 2017 value of a single Bitcoin surpassed the value of an ounce of gold.
 That marked an important time in Bitcoin history.

 Look for gold to hold more long-term value, and for Bitcoin to fluctuate but have greater short-term value.
 Right now it is simply too early to tell whether or not Bitcoin can hold its value for decades at a time.

 New digital currencies that pop up all the time, along with the latest ruling by the IRS to consider Bitcoin property, could lead to its downfall.
 Yet in a couple of months a new ruling or something in the news could make Bitcoin grow significantly in value.
 So if you want to try a short-term investment, Bitcoin is your best option.
 Either way, make sure you create a diversified portfolio to maximize your return on investments and profit potential.